Stains on teeth: what they are, the types, causes and treatments

 At Impress, we offer professional teeth whitening services to remove stains from teeth.
 Using LED lamps, our state-of-the-art, safe and professional whitening treatments effectively eliminate stains and whiten teeth up to 5 shades lighter in a way that lasts.
 Plus, results are immediate, noticeable after just a single session.

 If you’re interested in finding out more about how Impress can improve your smile, visit your nearest Impress clinic to meet the experts who will supervise your treatment.
-You can also book an appointment online, by phone at +44 20 3808 1072, via WhatsApp, or by writing to us at london@smile2impress.com.
+You can also book an appointment online, by phone at +44 20 3808 1072, or via WhatsApp.

 Share Article